ovh/docs/pages/platform/databases/postgresql_01_capabilities/guide.en-gb.md

 #### Logs and metrics

 Logs and metrics are available through the Control Panel and the API.
-Additionally, cross service integration could be configured to leverage your logs and metrics in other Public Cloud Database services.
+Additionally, cross service integration can be configured to leverage your logs and metrics in other Public Cloud Database services.
 You could then view your PostgreSQL logs in Opensearch and metrics in Grafana.
-See the [Cross Service Integration documentation](https://docs.ovh.com/gb/en/publiccloud/databases/cross-service-integration/) for more information.
+See the [Cross Service Integration documentation](/pages/platform/databases/databases_07_cross_service_integration) for more information.

 - **Logs retention**: 1000 lines of logs
 - **Metrics retention**: 1 calendar month